-Construction dewatering, the temporary lowering of the groundwater, has been practiced by Keller for more than 90 years and the company is recognized as the industry's preeminent dewatering contractor and an innovator in the field.
+Construction dewatering, the temporary lowering of the groundwater, has been practiced by Keller for more than 90 years, and we are recognized as the industry's preeminent dewatering contractor and an innovator in the field.

 Under some circumstances, artificial recharge can be used to minimize the potential side effects of excessive groundwater lowering during construction.

-Groundwater control can also be provided by the installation of subsurface barrier walls or by ground modification methods.
-In addition to construction applications, groundwater control methods can be used for environmental containment and structural seepage control or for stabilization of waste products such as coal combustion residuals.
+Groundwater control can also be provided by installing subsurface barrier walls or ground modification methods.
+In addition to construction applications, groundwater control methods can be used for environmental containment and structural seepage control or stabilization of waste products such as coal combustion residuals.

-Since installation of its first deep well system in the mid-1950s, Keller has successfully engineered numerous dewatering projects to allow excavation in the dry, including the largest single dewatering effort ever accomplished in the United States for construction of Lock & Dam 26 across the Mississippi River.
-This depth of experience and engineering expertise is unmatched by any other dewatering contractor.
+Since its first deep well system was installed in the mid-1950s, Keller has successfully engineered numerous dewatering projects to allow excavation in the dry, including the largest single dewatering effort ever accomplished in the United States for the construction of Lock & Dam 26 across the Mississippi River.
+This depth of experience and engineering expertise is unmatched by any other construction dewatering contractor.

-A deep well is, quite simply, a dewatering device equipped with its own submersible pump.
-Deep wells can vary from 3 to over 24 inches in diameter, be installed from 20 feet to hundreds of feet deep, and pump from a fraction to thousands of gallons per minute.
+A deep well is a dewatering device equipped with a submersible pump.
+Deep wells can vary from 3 to over 24 inches in diameter, can be installed from 20 feet to hundreds of feet deep, and pump from a fraction to thousands of gallons per minute.
 Deep wells are best suited where permeable soil extends well below the bottom of the excavation.
 Deep wells are equipped with individual submersible pumps.
-Unlike wellpoints, deep wells are not limited by suction and can be installed from 20 feet to hundreds of feet deep.
-Since each deep well involves a higher unit cost than other pre-drainage systems, deep wells are best suited to homogeneous aquifers that extend well below the bottom of the excavation.
+Unlike well points, deep wells are not limited by suction and can be installed from 20 feet to hundreds of feet deep.
+Since each deep well involves a higher unit cost than other pre-drainage systems, deep wells are best suited to homogeneous aquifers extending well below the excavation's bottom.

-Deep well dewatering in conjunction with wellpoints is also proving to be successful in stabilizing wet fly ash and bottom ash ponds at existing or former coal-fired generating stations for fast, safe and effective clean closure in compliance with EPA regulations.
+Deep well dewatering with well points is also proving successful in stabilizing wet fly ash and bottom ash ponds at existing or former coal-fired generating stations for fast, safe, and effective clean closure in compliance with EPA regulations.

-Deep Wells can be constructed by a number of different methods including jetting with pressurized water, direct rotary drilling, bucket drilling and duplex drilling.
-Moretrench determines the best installation method based on site geology and other project specifics.
+Deep wells can be constructed by several methods, including jetting with pressurized water, direct rotary drilling, bucket drilling, and duplex drilling.
+Keller determines the best installation method based on site geology and other project specifics.

-The basic wellpoint system consists of the wellpoints themselves, header piping, and a centrally located pumping station serving the whole system.
+The basic wellpoint system consists of well points, header piping, and a centrally located pumping station serving the whole system.
 Wellpoint systems are very cost-effective where close spacing is required.
-However, as a vacuum-type system, their effectiveness is limited by depth and available suction lift to 15-20 ft.
+However, as a vacuum-type system, their effectiveness is limited by depth, and available suction lift to 15-20 ft.

-Wellpoints are typically installed around the perimeter of the excavation by self-jetting methods, with a holepuncher used to penetrate coarse gravels and cobbles, and boulders.
+Well points are typically installed around the perimeter of the excavation by self-jetting methods, with a hole puncher used to penetrate coarse gravels, cobbles, and boulders.
 In difficult ground, penetration can be facilitated by various drilling methods.

-An ejector system is somewhat of a hybrid system between wellpoints and deep wells.
-Ejectors are typically used where the groundwater must be lowered more than 15 feet and the soil is of low hydraulic conductivity so that vacuum application is of benefit to improve soil drainage.
+An ejector system is a hybrid system between well points and deep wells.
+Ejectors are typically used where the groundwater must be lowered more than 15 feet and the soil is of low hydraulic conductivity, so vacuum application is beneficial to improve soil drainage.

-Since they are not limited in suction lift and have a lower unit cost than deep wells, ejectors are well suited for deep excavations in stratified soils where close spacing is required.
-Single-pipe ejectors are installed using methods similar to wellpoints while two-pipe ejectors are typically installed by mud rotary drilling techniques.
+Since they are not limited to suction lift and have a lower unit cost than deep wells, ejectors are well suited for deep excavations in stratified soils where close spacing is required.
+Single-pipe ejectors are installed using methods similar to well points, while two-pipe ejectors are typically installed by mud rotary drilling techniques.